 Before talking with your relative, determine what you want to know about your shared family history.
 What you hope to discover will heavily influence the questions you ask.

-Fact vs Story Questions for Family History Interviews
+Fact vs Story Based Family History Interviews

 What date did that happen?

 How do you spell Uncle Earl’s middle name?

 What is the address of your first home?

 These questions are heavily influenced by the data gaps in your genealogical charts.
 Review your family trees to generate questions that the person you are interviewing might be able to answer.

 “Tell Me a Story” - These questions want to help you build a strong link to the past, no matter how positive or negative it may be.